Skip to main content

 Black Student Union

-Cultural | Service | Social | Student Organization
+Cultural, Service, Social | Student Organization

 The mission of Black Student Union is to offer UNT Dallas students with opportunities for cultural empowerment and intellectual growth.
 Along with political and social programming our org.
 Inspires to create an expansive environment of safety, encourage relationship building, and aid black students to continuing their educational endeavors.
 We value a strong community and solidarity within and beyond the University of North Texas at Dallas.

-Chemistry Club
+Chem Club

 Academic | Student Organization